For me, simply hearing the term “Investing” used to evoke certain images in my mind a few years ago.

 - Or Credit card: 20.29% APR

 Investing on the other hand can get you much, much higher returns than all of these.
-So why a majority of people settle for the 1.3% but are afraid to put even a dollar on investing?
+So why do a majority of people settle for the 1.3% but are afraid to put even a dollar on investing?

 One word: Risk!

-The whole notion of investing being risky and “you can lose your money” is so badly perceived by people that they rather NOT take opportunities to make more money than having to come to terms with the risks involves.
+The whole notion of investing being risky and “you can lose your money” is so badly perceived by people that they rather NOT take opportunities to make more money than have to come to terms with the risks involves.

 Yes, you can lose money, but aren’t you losing money anyways?
 Factors such as inflation, unnecessary frequent shopping, eating out, fancy purchases, etc do contribute to your financial loss.

 What is the solution here?